The browser will consider each child

 false, the browser skips it and evaluates the next element inside

-srcset attribute is used to offer list of possible images based on size.
+The srcset attribute is used to offer a list of possible images based on size or the display's pixel density.

 - a pixel density descriptor, followed by an